CodeScop/Oge-Mai-Field-Guide/meteoroid2020julresources.md

 - **Sources:** DESERT, WATER, DUST
   - IC Battles: Brachi (600 words for 2-5)
+  - RL Battles: Zoomga!
+(300 words for 3-5), Arenica Hologram (100 words for 1), Maesc Hologram (100 words for 1), Suulan Hologram (100 words for 1), Wignow Hologram (100 words for 1), Ferenti (750 words for 2-5)
   - Spaceship Battles: Szalin (700 words for 3-6), Kovar (350 words for 1-3), Noit (800 words for 2-4)
 - **Buy:** DESERT
 - **Sell price:** 8 Coins (DO NOT SELL.
 You will need this to craft SO MANY STEEL BARS.)